JeffMcClintock/GMPI/README.md

     </Audio>
   </Plugin>
 ```
 Every plugin has a unique-identifier (the 'id') this can be a URI, a GUID or as in this example, the manufacturer and plugins names.
-Then the XML lists the plugins parameters, and then it's I/O (audio and MIDI input and output channels).
+Then the XML lists the plugins parameters, and then its I/O (audio and MIDI input and output channels).
 A plugin can have any number of audio connections, and any number of MIDI connections.
 The third pin provides access to the parameter.

+# Thread safe by default

+With GMPI, all Processor and Editor methods are thread-safe. i.e. the DAW does not ever call GUI components from the real-time thread, or vica versa.
+GMPI plugins by default require no locks (e.g. `std::mutex`) and require no atomic values (e.g. `std::atomic`) when communicating between the various components.
+This is because the GMPI framework includes a wait-free, lock-free message-passing mechanism.
+This feature alone eliminates a large
+class of common bugs which are found in audio plugins.

 # Silence Detection

 Silence flags are a feature to allow plugins to communicate that an audio signal is silent.
-The advantage to a plugin is that when it's input signal is silent - it may not have to do any work.
+The advantage to a plugin is that when its input signal is silent - it may not have to do any work.

 Adding only a few lines of code to our example plugin will enable the silence-flag feature.